apache/allura-site/_src/content/2015-allura-1.3.2.md

 Date: 2015-12-08
 Tags: release
 Slug: allura-1.3.2
-Summary: Version 1.3.2 of Allura brings security fixes, new markdown editor, CORS, and more.
+Summary: Version 1.3.2 of Allura: updated icons, editor enhancements, admin functionality, and more.

 Apache Allura 1.3.2 has been released.
 It includes 2 security fixes and dozens of small fixes and improvements.
 The major new features are: